ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Troubleshooting Kerberos
 ++++++++++++++++++++++++
 Kerberos is higly reliant on the environment setup being correct for it to work.
-If issues are occuring check the following:
+If problems are occuring, check the following:

-* The hostname set for the Windows host is the FQDN and not an IP address
+* The hostname set for the Windows host is the FQDN and not an IP address.

 * The forward and reverse DNS lookups are working properly in the domain.
 To test this, ping the windows host by name and then use the ip address returned